DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 - Authentication: `No authentication`
 6. Click **Create**

-Once connected, ChatGPT will retrieve Diagram documentation when answering questions during your conversations.
+Once connected, ChatGPT retrieves Diagram documentation when answering questions during your conversations.

-:::note
+:::info
-Note that MCP integration with ChatGPT may result in slower response times.
-For a faster experience, consider one of the other tools listed on this page.
+For intensive coding workflows, other MCP-aware tools may be more efficient.
 :::

 ### Other tools

 Most modern AI coding tools (including Windsurf, Cline, Continue.dev, etc.) surface MCP under names such as "Model Context Protocol", "Context Sources", or "Custom integrations" in their settings.
 Add `https://docs.dhtmlx.com/mcp` as the source URL.

-## Privacy and data handling
+## The privacy side of the MCP server

 The DHTMLX MCP server is a cloud-only service that runs remotely, leaves your local environment untouched, and stores no personal user data.
 Queries may be logged for debugging and service improvement purposes.

 Teams that require stricter privacy guarantees can request a commercial deployment with query logging disabled.
 Contact us at `info@dhtmlx.com` for details.

-## Example prompts for Diagram with AI
+## Prompts for common Diagram tasks

-Once the MCP server is connected, phrase your prompts around a concrete goal so the assistant knows which part of the Diagram API to look up.
-The prompts below are organized by the task type.
-You can copy and adapt them as needed.
+Vague prompts get vague retrieval.
+Say which Diagram feature you're after (a shape, the editor, export) and the assistant knows exactly where to look; the groups below sort examples by feature.

 **Creating diagrams**